datawire/ambassador-docs/docs/cloud/latest/authenticating/index.md

 </p>

-If using GitHub, and that you're Organization isn't listed, you may want to update the permissions in the [GitHub settings](#your-github-organization-isnt-listed-while-creating-an-ambassador-cloud-organization).
+If you're using GitHub, and your Organization is not listed, you will need to update the permissions in the [GitHub settings](#your-github-organization-isnt-listed-while-creating-an-ambassador-cloud-organization).

-If you want to add more than one Idp to the organization, or are not ready to set one, don't worry, you'll be able to define that later in the user settings.
+If you want to link more than one IDP to the organization, or are not ready to set one, don't worry, you'll be able to define that later in the organization settings.

-Once you've created your organization you'll be able to continue your login process and proceed to the [Team](#joining-an-already-existing-organization) selection steps.
+Once you've created your Organization a [Team](/docs/cloud/latest/organization/#Team) will automatically be created for you, and you will be redirected to Ambassador Cloud.
+You will be able to [manage](#manage-teams-in-an-already-existing-organization) this team directly from Ambassador Cloud.

 ## Joining an already existing Organization

-Once an organization has been created, any user that signs in using an [identity provider](/docs/cloud/latest/organization/#identity-providers) configured for the auto-join, or who's been invited by email, will be able to connect.
+Once an organization has been created, any user that signs in using an [identity provider](/docs/cloud/latest/organization/#identity-providers) configured with the auto-join feature, or who's been invited by email, will be able to connect.

 <br />
 <p style="max-width:550px;margin:0 auto;">